-The Gladys Krieble Delmas Foundation has granted $10,000 to Brandeis University in support of Professor Harry Mairson's Digital Amati: Computational Art History and the 1700 Stradivari "Stauffer-ex Cristiani" Violincello, of Professor Harry Mairson.
+The Gladys Krieble Delmas Foundation has granted $10,000 to Brandeis University in support of Professor Harry Mairson's "Digital Amati: Computational Art History and the 1700 Stradivari 'Stauffer-ex Cristiani' Violincello."

 The annual Computer Science Job and Internship Fair Sponsored by the Hiatt Career Center, The Graduate School of Arts and Sciences (GSAS) and the Computer Science Department at Brandeis University was once again overwhelmingly popular.
-Employers reported that this fair provided an unparalleled opportunity to meet and recruit top students in the field of Computer Science.
+Employers reported that this fair provided an unparalleled opportunity to meet and recruit top students in the field of computer science.

-Brandeis announced today that James Pustejovsky, the TJX/Feldberg Chair of Computer Science, has been awarded a two-year $390,000 grant from the Andrew W. Mellon Foundation to expand and deploy the LAPPS Grid Project that seamlessly connects open-source computer programs to quickly analyze huge amounts of language from diverse sources and genres.Read the full story on BrandeisNOW.
+Brandeis announced today that< James Pustejovsky, the TJX/Feldberg Chair of Computer Science, has been awarded a two-year $390,000 grant from the Andrew W. Mellon Foundation to expand and deploy the LAPPS Grid Project that seamlessly connects open-source computer programs to quickly analyze huge amounts of language from diverse sources and genres.Read the full story on BrandeisNOW.

-The annual Alumni Weekend CS meetup held between the Norman Barbeque and the Ice Cream social was, once again, well atteneded.
+The annual Alumni Weekend CS meetup held between the Norman Barbeque and the Ice Cream social was, once again, well attended.
 The 2016 classes were 76, 81, 86, 91, 96, 01, 06, 11, but local CS alumni from any year were also welcome!

 Alumni came back to share their experiences in finding internships and jobs at the Computer Science Alumni Panel.
 They discussed what turned out to be important in the application, interview process, and in the job itself as well as what's the same and what's different in a variety of companies and industries.